tchoi8/distributedwebofcare/_posts/2018-4-18-callforfellows.md

 ---
-title: "Call for Fellows"
+title: "Call for Fellows and Stewards"

 # To set og:image:
 # image: ...
 ---

-## Call for Fellows

 ## Design & Storytelling Fellow